-The old news is that the new iPhone 8 is finally here.
-On September 12, the latest, powerful trio – iPhone 8, iPhone 8 Plus and iPhone X – was presented at the Steve Jobs Theater on Apple’s campus.
+In this article, I give you Apple iPhone 8 review with specs included.
+On September 12, the latest, powerful trio – iPhone 8, iPhone 8 Plus, and iPhone X – was presented at the Steve Jobs Theater on Apple’s campus.
 That day was great for all tech lovers and lovers of Apple products.
 As always, a lot of controversy and speculation has been associated with the eighth series of iPhone phones, and recently we had the opportunity to see what is really behind the new “eight”.
 Now that we know all the facts, it’s time for our presentation of the new iPhone 8 phone.

 Before the release of the iPhone 8, it was speculated that Apple would modernize the design and keep up with its strongest competitors – Samsung and LG.
 This design includes phones where the screen looks quite large, while the body is smaller.
 Apple introduced this novelty only on the iPhone X phone, another surprise we attended at the September event.

-However, there are two good things on the display of this phone, and those are True Tone and HDR10 .
-True Tone is an option that allows the screen to adapt to the environment in which it is and thus adjusts the brightness, and thus the colors.
+However, there are two good things on the display of this phone: True Tone and HDR10.
+A true Tone is an option that allows the screen to adapt to the environment in which it is and thus adjusts the brightness, and thus the colors.
 The HDR10 supports all HDR (High Dynamic Range) video content.
-If you are interested in what HDR is and why almost all phones on the market now have it, you can read more about it in our previous article .
+If you are interested in what HDR is and why almost all phones on the market now have it, you can read more about it in our previous article.

-As for the front camera, it is an 8-megapixel device with f / 2.2 lenses, which also has a great “eye for detail”.
+The front camera is an 8-megapixel device with f / 2.2 lenses, which also has a great “eye for detail”.
 You will love taking selfies with her!

 You can charge iPhone 8 via Lighting cable or via Qi wireless charger.
-We suggest you use a cable, because then the phone can be charged up to 80% in an hour, while Qi is unfortunately still a slower method.
+We suggest you use a cable because the phone can be charged up to 80% in an hour, while Qi is unfortunately still a slower method.

 iOS 11 is a real refresh when it comes to the operating system.
 The biggest change this version of the operating system brings us is support for AR (augmented reality) technology.
 Thanks to the ARKit framework, which supports augmented reality games and applications, you can virtually change the look of your room and have the impression that it is really happening.